brycehanscomb/brycehanscomb.com/pages/scalable-analytics.md

 ## An architecture for Event-Based tracking in large web applications

-With the advent of the Component-Tree Model, developers have enjoyed building web UIs from the composition of smaller, independent, pure functions.
-This leads to challenges when trying to implement system-orthogonal functionality like authentication, logging, analytics.
+With the advent of the Component-Tree Model, developers have enjoyed building web UIs from the composition of smaller, independent, functional components.
+Disadvantages to this approach include the challenges faced when implementing system-orthogonal functionality like authentication, logging, or analytics.

 This article demonstrates an architecture that enables building analytics systems which are compatible with the React Component philosophy.